algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

   - /algorithm-development/git-support/
   - /algorithm-development/git/
 ---
 When you create an algorithm, a [Git](https://git-scm.com/) repository is initialized to store its source code.
-Algorithmia currently supports hosting that repository in one of two places: within the Algorithmia platform itself, or on Github.
+Algorithmia currently supports hosting that repository in one of two places: within the Algorithmia platform itself, or on GitHub.

 **Enterprise Users:** By default, new Algorithmia instances can only store source code internally within the Algorithmia platform.
-Please consult your instance administrator to have Github enabled.
+Please consult your instance administrator to have GitHub enabled.
 {: .notice-info}

-If you're new to Git, we recommend [this tutorial series](https://try.github.io/) by Github.
+If you're new to Git, we recommend [this tutorial series](https://try.github.io/) by GitHub.

 ### Hosting Source Code On Algorithmia